A story about a novice SRE's experience attending a HashiCorp Meetup

 Why is it necessary?

-・From an ownership perspective, review merges should be done by each microservices team, but there are cases where the platform team would like it to be reviewed.
+From an ownership perspective, review merges should be done by each Microservices team, but there are cases where we want the Platform team to review them as well.

-・They want to avoid the hassle of having to go to the CI screen (they want to be able to check it quickly on GitHub).
+- We want to avoid the hassle of going to the CI screen (we want to check it quickly on GitHub).

 Hashicorp tools on Mercari

-. ・All Terraform code is managed in one central repository.
+. - All Terraform code is managed in a single central repository.

 Repository Configuration